THE KILLING RITUAL

-Fire & Blood: Legacy (Book 2) is in the hands of Beta Readers!
-I am so grateful for the intrepid folks who are willing to brave the pages of the manuscript.
+The Becoming Ritual is in the hands of Beta Readers!
+I am so grateful for the intrepid folks who are willing to brave the pages of the manuscript at its current stage.
 Flap copy for Book Two and future books will not be posted here.
 Contact me if you’re curious!

 Red-headed, curly-haired Shay knows all the secret passages of the silo she calls home.
 She has read all the books, reviewed all the videos, and asked her parents and her Nana a million questions.
 Shay even knows there’s an outside, which has been devoured by Nanos and looms dead above them.
 The arrival of dinner guests shocks her, as does her parents’ fear and their willingness to allow a stranger to take her from her home, and out into the emptiness of the Wastelands.
 Each stage of her journey unravels those things she counts as facts until she begins to question the one fact she holds immutable.
 Who she is.